Naoki Inoue: Ultimate Fighting Championship

 Inoue made his promotional debut on June 17, 2017, at UFC Fight Night: Holm vs. Correia against Carls John de Tomas.
 At the weigh-ins Carls John de Tomas came in at 131 lbs, five pounds over the flyweight limit of 126 lbs.
 As a result, he was fined 30% of the purse, which went to Inoue, and their bout proceeded as scheduled at a catchweight.
 Inoue won the fight by unanimous decision.

 Inoue was expected to face Jenel Lausa on September 23, 2017, at UFC Fight Night 117, but was pulled from the card due to a dislocated shoulder.

 Inoue faced Matt Schnell on June 23, 2018, at UFC Fight Night 132.
 He lost the fight via split decision.

+On January 11, 2019, it was reported that Inoue was removed from the UFC roster.

 Cage Fury FC

 After departing from the UFC, Inoue faced Sean Santella in a flyweight bout at CFFC 72 on February 16, 2019.
 He lost the fight via unanimous decision.